khinsen/leibniz/README.md

 (given that it's Turing-complete), it is still insufficient to express many aspects of computational science in a sufficiently concise and convenient form.

+The master branch of this repository contains the version of Leibniz that has been described in the article [Verifiability in computer-aided research: the role of digital scientific notations at the human-computer interface](https://peerj.com/articles/cs-158/).
+Since then, I have been working on a major redesign on the branch [pollen](https://github.com/khinsen/leibniz/tree/pollen).
+As its name suggests, it uses the [Pollen](https://docs.racket-lang.org/pollen/) library rather than [Scribble](https://docs.racket-lang.org/scribble/index.html) documentation system that the master branch builds on.
+The main reason is finer control over the generated HTML files, with in particular the embedding of the machine-readable XML code into the human-readable HTML file.
+A Leibniz document is thus now a single file that can be identified by a single URL or a single hash code.

+A [second implementation](https://github.com/khinsen/leibniz-pharo/) of Leibniz, incomplete so far, builds on the live object programming system [Pharo](http://pharo.org/), a descendant of Smalltalk.
+The main reason for this development is the explore the possibilities for authoring and exploring models formulated in Leibniz interactively.
+Pharo serves both as an implementation substrate (I expect to be able to extend or re-use the Pharo software development tools for Leibnis) and as a source of inspiration, given the long tradition in the Smalltalk community of eliminating the developer-user dichotomy that is, in my opinion, a major obstacle in computational science.

 ## Required software, installation

 This first implementation of Leibniz is written in